How we work

 Nina founded Spark Street in 2016.
 She has held numerous leadership positions including as Managing Director for Policy and Performance at Gavi, the vaccine alliance, where she led Gavi’s work in strategic planning, policy development, market-shaping, performance management, and monitoring and evaluation.
 She also served as the principal advisor and acting chief of health at Unicef, overseeing their health programs in over 150 countries.

 Nina led the Policy team at Global Alliance for Tuberculosis Drug Development, where she focused on market access, product introduction and advocacy.
 She directed the global public health program for the Open Society Foundation and has worked for the Population Council and AVSC International (now Engender Health).
 She holds degrees from Harvard and Columbia Universities and teaches on the faculty at Columbia University’s Mailman School of Public Health.
-She is a lifetime member of the Council on Foreign Relations and currently serves as a Principal Visiting Fellow at the United Nations International Institute for Global Health and Chair of Gavi's Evaluation Advisory Committee and co-leads WHO's Research Network on COVID in educational institutions and is Commissioner for the Lancet on gender and health.
+She is a lifetime member of the Council on Foreign Relations and currently serves as a Principal Visiting Fellow at the United Nations International Institute for Global Health.
+She also chairs Gavi's Evaluation Advisory Committee and co-leads WHO's Research Network on COVID in educational institutions and is Commissioner for the Lancet on gender and health.

 Susanna focuses on results-based program development, strategic planning, and analysis.